 Now the universe is way down the long tail.
 Nowadays the universe is an ultra low intensity place with regards to electrons and heat.
 After all, most planets are a couple hundred degrees above absolute zero, and space is so dark it looks black.
-Funny idea it is that is that the universe was once blindingly bright for eons, then it was quite bright for 10X as long, then it was quite bright for 10X as long, then it was rather bright for 10X as long, then it was a bit bright for 10X longer still, then it was dim for 10X longer still, then it barely glowed for 10X longer still then it became afterglow for 10X longer still then it went black for maybe 10 to 10,000 times longer still.
+Funny idea it is that is that the universe was once blindingly bright for eons, then it was quite bright for 10X as long, then it was rather bright for 10X as long, then it was a bit bright for 10X longer still, then it was dim for 10X longer still, then it barely glowed for 10X longer still then it became afterglow for 10X longer still then it went black for maybe 10 to 10,000 times longer still.
 That is where we are today.
 But the universe was really bright and full of deadly energy early on.
 Life is a thing of the long tail when the environments can support life.